Frenglish/frendly-crawlers/README.md

 # Want to add a crawler?

-Open a PR or issue wih the suggestion crawler and owner information
+Open a PR or issue wih the crawler and owner information